The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 PRTG Network Monitor keeps the administrator or other responsible persons informed about the current status of the network.
 There are several methods how the administrator can stay up to date.

 The alarms list shows all sensors that are currently in a Down , Down (Acknowledged) , Warning , or Unusual status.
-This is useful to keep track of all irregularities in your network.
+This is useful for keeping track of all irregularities in your network.
 In the table list, you can re-sort the items by clicking on the column's header items.
 See Alarms section for more details.

 In the logs list, the log file with all monitoring events is shown.
-In a typical setup, a huge amount of data is produced here.
+In a typical setup, a huge amount of log data is produced.
 As the activity of every single object is minuted, you can use this data to check exactly if your setup works as expected.
 See Logs section for more information.

-The tickets list shows items with important system information or action steps to take for the administrator.
+The tickets list shows items with important system information or action steps for the administrator to take.
 You should view every ticket and take appropriate actions.
-Per default, an email is sent to the administrator for every new ticket that is created by the system or another user.
+By default, an email is sent to the administrator for every new ticket that is created by the system or another user.
 If a ticket is assigned to a specific user, this user will get an email by default.
 See Tickets section for more information.